linkerd/website/linkerd.io/content/blog/linkerd-multi-cluster-failover.md

 Today we're happy to announce the release of new _automated failover_ functionality for Linkerd.
-This feature gives Linkerd the ability to automatically redirect all traffic to a failing or inaccessible service to one or more replicas of that service—including replicas on other clusters.
+This feature gives Linkerd the ability to automatically redirect all traffic from a failing or inaccessible service to one or more replicas of that service—including replicas on other clusters.
 And, as you'd expect, any redirected traffic maintains all of Linkerd's guarantees of security, reliability, and transparency to the application, even across clusters